-The design of the HP Pavilion 22CWA is mediocre and it is entirely made of plastic.
-The stand supports the monitor well and does not take much desk space, but it wobbles a little if gently knocked.
+The design of the HP Pavilion 22CWA is mediocre and it's entirely made of plastic.
+The stand supports the monitor well and doesn't take much desk space, but it wobbles a little if gently knocked.
 When viewed from the side the monitor looks thin and can be placed close to a wall.
-Unfortunately, the ergonomics are bad and thus, you will need to spend some time before you can place it in a comfortable position.
-The build quality feels ok but does not give off any premium feel whatsoever.
+Unfortunately, the ergonomics are bad, so you'll need to spend some time before you can place it in a comfortable position.
+The build quality feels okay but doesn't give off any premium feel whatsoever.